Harris (train): Refurbished (White) sets

 The motor units were originally numbered in the 601-608M range, though these numbers later came into conflict with the Comeng fleet, and so in mid-late 1984, the cars were renumbered into the 901-908M range.
 The trailers were released to service in the 101-108T range, becoming 1501-1508T in 1983, and then 3501-3508T in 1984.
 In 1984, the carriages were repainted into The Met's green and yellow livery.

 The refurbished trains were withdrawn in 1991, with five motor units (901M and 904-907M) cut up for scrap.
+The last rostered trip was on 20 March 1991 but a defective trailer had to be removed.
+The set was split and the defective carriage removed by engine Y135 two days later.
 One refurbished carriage, 903M, has been preserved, and is on display at the Newport Railway Museum.
 All eight refurbished trailer cars were converted to standard H type passenger cars, along with motors 902M and 908M which were converted to the BCH sub-class, specifically, "short van" carriages BCH134 and BCH135.
 The eight trailers became BIH 187, 191, 193, 194, 189, 188, 192 and 190 respectively; with 187 and 188 entering service in 1990, and the rest in 1992.
 They were used to increase the length of existing H type sets from three to four, and four to five carriages.

-Locomotive-hauled services
+V/Line sets

-55 carriages, including the 75 ft carriages, were converted to H type carriages for interurban service and were in operation with V/Line until February 2024.
+55 carriages, including four of the six the 75 ft carriages, were converted to H type carriages for interurban service and were in operation with V/Line from 1984 to February 2024.
+Harris motor car 711M was sighted near the Comeng siding in Dandenong South in 1982, apparently having been used to test different paints as part of the process; this car would later be rebuilt as BCH128.

-Similarly, four carriages were converted to MTH carriages, which were used as trailer cars behind DERM and DRC railmotors for many years.
+At the same time, four carriages were converted to MTH carriages, which were used as trailer cars behind DERM and DRC railmotors for many years.
 In later years, they were used on the Stony Point line, behind A class diesel locomotives until 26 April 2008, when Sprinter trains were introduced on the route.
 MTH102 was converted to a special overhead inspection car for Metro Trains Melbourne, and is now numbered IEV102.